brehmsi/PyRamanGUI/doc/README.md

 #### Open a new Window or Folder in the Project
 There are two ways to open a new folder or window.
-The first one is to use the menu bar item "File" &rarr; "New" and the second one is to right click on the side tree.
+The first one is to use the menu bar item "File" &rarr; "New" and the second one is to right-click on the side tree.
 The new window then opens in the opened folder.

 ##  Spreadsheet <img src="pics/Icon_spreadsheet.png" alt="Icon of Spreadsheet" height="15"/>